 Rotisserie pork roast smoking on the Hybrid Grill using the smoker pellets and grill inserts

-If you’re using the infrared burner as your heat source we recommend placing a drip pan beneath the food.
+For rotisserie cooking, we recommend placing a drip pan beneath the food.
 The juices in the drip pan can be used for basting.
 The infrared rotisserie burner should not be used in conjunction with another heat source.

 Rotisserie duck roasting over a wood fire on the Hybrid Fire Grill

 How to Use the Rotisserie on the Gaucho Grill